Grievance Procedure

 Steven Wong

-It is to be emphasised that the Procedure is not the only way in which discrimination, sexual harassment or workplace bullying may be dealt with.
-It is important that a person who witnesses or experiences discrimination, sexual harassment or workplace bullying is not discouraged from raising the issue.
-Any concerns may always be discussed, confidentially, with the President or another senior member of The WA Bar.
+It is to be emphasised that the Grievance Procedure is not the only way in which discrimination, sexual harassment or bullying may be dealt with.
+It is important that a person who witnesses or experiences discrimination, sexual harassment or bullying is not discouraged from raising the issue.
+Any concerns may always be discussed, confidentially, with the President or another senior member of the WA Bar.